The aim of the package listArray is to create a data

 Sometimes you may not want to store certain elements of vector, matrix or array; just think in terms of sparse objects.

-can be either a table of values to
+The parameter ignore can be either a table of values to

 exclude or a function which returns for a vector a logical vector with

-(= value excluded) and FALSE
+TRUE (= value excluded) and FALSE (= value

 included).